-There are certain sections under the income tax laws of India which provide certain tax benefits to individuals if either they or any of their family members are suffering from certain disabilities.
-Section 80U offers tax benefits if the individual suffers a disability while Section 80DD offers tax benefits if an individual taxpayer’s dependent family member(s) suffers from a disability.
-This article is centered around discussing the tax benefits available under 80U.
+There are certain sections under the income tax laws of India which provide tax benefits to individuals if either they or any of their family members are suffering from certain disabilities.
+Section 80U offers tax benefits if an individual suffers a disability, while Section 80DD offers tax benefits if an individual taxpayer’s dependent family member(s) suffers from a disability.
+This article is centered around discussing the tax benefits available under Section 80U.

 2. Persons Who Can Claim Deduction Under Section 80U

-A resident individual who has been certified as a person with disability by the medical authority can claim the tax benefit under Section 80U.
-For the purpose of this section, a person with disability is defined as a person who has at least 40 percent disability certified by the medical authorities.
+A resident individual who has been certified as a person with a disability by the medical authority can claim the tax benefit under Section 80U.
+For the purpose of this section, a person with a disability is defined as a person who has at least 40 percent disability, certified by the medical authorities.

 For the purpose of this section, disability has been defined as one of the following:

 - Hearing impairment

 - Mental retardation